philipperemy/keras-tcn/README.md

 - `return_sequences`: Boolean.
 Whether to return the last output in the output sequence, or the full sequence.
 - `dropout_rate`: Float between 0 and 1.
 Fraction of the input units to drop.
 - `activation`: The activation used in the residual blocks o = activation(x + F(x)).
-- `name`: Name of the model.
-Useful when having multiple TCN.
 - `kernel_initializer`: Initializer for the kernel weights matrix (Conv1D).
 - `use_batch_norm`: Whether to use batch normalization in the residual layers or not.
+- `kwargs`: Any other arguments for configuring parent class Layer.
+For example "name=str", Name of the model.
+Use unique names when using multiple TCN.

 ### Input shape